United Nations Operation in Somalia II: Escalation of insurgency and deployment of Task Force Ranger

-Somali militias began targeting peacekeepers, causing further casualties.
-On 8 August, Aidid's militia detonated a remote controlled bomb against a U.S. military vehicle, first killed four American soldiers and then, two weeks later, injured seven more.
+On 8 August, insurgents detonated a remote-controlled bomb against a U.S. military vehicle and killed American soldiers for the first time.
+Two weeks later, another bomb injured seven.
 In response, President Bill Clinton approved the proposal to deploy a special task force composed of 400 US Army Rangers and Delta-force Commandos.
+Despite growing reservations about the effectiveness of UNOSOM military operations against the Somali National Alliance, the immediate concern of protecting US forces led to the decision to deploy elite forces.
+In August elite unit, named Task Force Ranger, consisting of 441 elite US troops was flown into Mogadishu and began a manhunt for Aidid in what became known as Operation Gothic Serpent.

-This unit, named Task Force Ranger, consisted of 160 elite US troops.
-They flew to Mogadishu and began a manhunt for Aidid in what became known as Operation Gothic Serpent.
-On October 3, 1993, Task Force Ranger raided a hotel in Mogadishu in which Aidid was thought to be hiding.
-What ensued was the longest, bloodiest and deadliest battle for US troops in Somalia.
+On 15 September 1993, US Major Gen. David C. Meade conveyed in a confidential memo to his superiors that the campaign against the insurgency was faltering, both tactically and potentially operationally.
+He cautioned that persisting in the conflict risked catastrophe.
+On October 3, 1993, Task Force Ranger raided a hotel in Mogadishu to capture high ranking SNA personnel.
+What ensued was the longest, bloodiest and deadliest battle for US and UNOSOM II troops in Somalia.
 In what later became known as the Battle of Mogadishu, eighteen US soldiers were killed.
-Images of their dead bodies being dragged through the streets were broadcast on television stations all over the world, horrifying and infuriating the American public.
+Images of their dead bodies being dragged through the streets were broadcast on internationally, infuriating the American public.